18 Melpomene: Name and symbol

+Orbit

+Melpomene orbits the Sun at an average distance (semi-major axis) of 2.30 astronomical units (AU), within the main asteroid belt.
+It has an orbital period of 3.48 Earth years.
+Having an elliptical orbit with an orbital eccentricity of 0.22, its distance from the Sun ranges from 1.80 AU at perihelion to 2.80 AU at aphelion.
+Its orbit is inclined by 10° with respect to the ecliptic plane.

+Physical characteristics

+Melpomene is classified as a stony S-type asteroid.

 Melpomene occulted the star SAO 114159 on 11 December 1978.
 A possible Melpomenean satellite with a diameter of at least 37 km was detected.
 The satellite candidate received a provisional designation S/1978 (18) 1.
 In 1988 a search for satellites or dust orbiting this asteroid was performed using the UH88 telescope at the Mauna Kea Observatories, but the effort came up empty.
 Melpomene was observed with the Hubble Space Telescope in 1993.
 It was able to resolve the asteroid's slightly elongated shape, but no satellites were detected.

 Melpomene has been studied by radar.
 Photometric observations during 2012 provided a rotation period of 11.571±0.001 hours with a brightness variation of 0.34±0.02 in magnitude, which is consistent with previous studies.
 It has a mean diameter of 141±2 km.

-Melpomene can reach an apparent magnitude of +7.9 at a favorable opposition near perihelion, such as occurred in September 2002 when it was 0.814 AU from Earth.